 Where did the Chihuahua originate from?
 Were they brought over from Europe?
 Are they descendants of a different breed?
 Were they bred for a specific purpose like hunting rodents or herding livestock?
 While there's no definitive answer to these questions, historians have concocted several theories on the Chihuahua's history that we're going to explore.

 Historians continue to speculate on the Chihuahua's true origins, but most agree that it leads back to the state of Chihuahua Mexico.
 Spanning 95,544 mi² (247,460 km2) and bordering Texas and New Mexico to the northeast (see map below), Chihuahua is a the largest of Mexico's 32 states.
 It was here where dog fanciers are believed to have discovered some of the earliest Chihuahua specimens in the mid-1800s.

-In 1884, Mexican merchants began selling the small dog to border tourists, many of whom brought them back to the U.S. as pets.
+In 1884, Mexican merchants began selling the small dog to border tourists, many of whom brought them back to the U.S. to keep as pets.
 Back then, the dog didn't have an official name.
 Rather, people named it after the region in which it was seen.
 This resulted in the modern-day Chihuahua being called the Arizona dog, Texas dog, Mexico dog, and the Chihuahua dog.
-Of course, only one of these name withstood the hands of time, with the breed now being universally recognized as the Chihuahua.
+Of course, only one of these names withstood the hands of time, with the breed now being universally recognized as the Chihuahua.

 The Techichi Theory